-- Education Act 2011; - Keeping Children Safe in Education 2023; - Suspension and permanent exclusions from maintained schools, academies and pupil referral units in England, including pupil movement Guidance for maintained schools, academies, and pupil referral units in England 2022 - School Standards and Framework Act 1998; - Promoting the education of looked-after and previously looked-after children 2018; - Alternative Provision 2016; - Behaviour in schools: guidance for headteachers and staff 2022; - This policy also acknowledges the school's legal duties under the Equality Act 2010, in respect of safeguarding and in respect of students with special educational needs (SEN); - Longfield Academy is committed to providing an environment where everyone can feel safe, happy, accepted and integrated.
+- Education Act 2011; - Keeping Children Safe in Education 2024; - Suspension and permanent exclusions from maintained schools, academies and pupil referral units in England, including pupil movement Guidance for maintained schools, academies, and pupil referral units in England 2023 - School Standards and Framework Act 1998; - Promoting the education of looked-after and previously looked-after children 2018; - Alternative Provision 2016: - Behaviour in schools: guidance for headteachers and staff 2024; - This policy also acknowledges the school's legal duties under the Equality Act 2010, in respect of safeguarding and in respect of students with special educational needs (SEN); - Longfield Academy is committed to providing an environment where everyone can feel safe, happy, accepted and integrated.
 It is important that an orderly framework should exist within which effective teaching and learning can take place so that no child's progress is negatively impacted by the behaviour of others.
 The academy is further committed to providing bespoke support and intervention to those whose behaviour needs improving. - The academy also holds an important position in the wider community, educating the young citizens of tomorrow in a way which will ensure that they take a positive and proactive role within their community now and in the future.
+Our aim is to provide a learning experience which enables them to function in a democratic society.
 It is therefore important that the individual has high self-esteem and confidence reflected through a good education, smart academy uniform and working in a quality learning environment. - It is the expectation of the academy that the behaviour of our students will be of a very high standard at all times, both inside and outside the academy.
 We aim to reward positive aspects of student work and behaviour in a climate of mutual respect rather than confrontation between students and staff.
 Our SEND Policy highlights support mechanisms available for students at Longfield Academy.

-1.2 AIM
+1.2 Aims

-- Longfield Academy aims to have excellent behaviour for learning in all lessons.
+Longfield Academy aims to have excellent behaviour for learning in all lessons.
 This aim is achieved through our disruption-free learning expectations through which all students are given the best opportunity to maximise their true learning potential.
 Embracing a disruption-free learning environment frees up teachers so that they can teach and allows all students to learn.
 Disruption can be defined as anything that can interrupt or derail a lesson within the academy community.
-Our students are also expected to demonstrate outstanding conduct on the academy site, and when travelling to and from the academy and on all academy-based activities. - Overall, the policy will:
+Our students are also expected to demonstrate outstanding conduct on the academy site, and when travelling to and from the academy and on all academy-based activities.

+Overall, the policy will:

-promote self-discipline and proper regard for authority among students; encourage good behaviour and respect for others and prevent all forms of bullying among students; ensure students' standard of behaviour is acceptable; and regulate students' conduct.
+- ✔ promote self-discipline and proper regard for authority among students - ✓ encourage good behaviour and respect for others and prevent all forms of bullying among students - ✓ ensure students' standard of behaviour is acceptable - ✓ regulate students' conduct.

-1.3 EQUALITY & REASONABLE ADJUSTMENTS
+1.3 Equality & Reasonable Adjustments